Updated February 2024

 - Eating at privately owned restaurants

 - Avoid transactions with Cuban Government entities on this Prohibited List.
 For tourists the most important entities to avoid are the hotels and shops listed.
 For example, most 5-star hotels are prohibited so you wouldn’t want to make purchases there.

 - Document your activities and transactions in a ledger or travel journal and maintain the records and receipts for 5 years

 With SCP you are not required to be on a tour, but it is highly recommended because time spent with our local tour guides counts towards “meaningful interaction” and “promoting independence”.
-A guide will help you engage more with the culture and people and avoid the hassles and frustrations that independent travelers face.
+A guide will help you engage more with the culture and people and avoid the hassles and frustrations that independent travellers face.
 Cuba is safe, but not easy.
 Besides, even our customers who insist they are “not-a-tour-person” say our tours are really fun!

 That’s it!
 Do all this and you’re traveling legally to Cuba.

 Don’t expect any problems leaving or returning to the United States; few people are ever questioned about their trip to Cuba or their general license.
 You can read about what our travellers have experienced in their own words.
 If these rules start being enforced, it will be done by the Office of Foreign Assets Control after you are back home, not by Customs and Border Patrol.
 The punishment for violation, which hasn’t been levied in many years, is usually a fine.
 There is no need to worry that you will be prohibited from entering the US, put in jail, or have your passport revoked.